hazelcast/hazelcast-reference-manual/src/UpgradingFrom3x.md

 - **Important note about Hazelcast System Properties:** Even Hazelcast has not been recommending the usage of `GroupProperties.java` class while benefiting from System Properties, there has been a change to inform to the users who have been using this class.
 Starting with 3.7, the class `GroupProperties.java` has been replaced by `GroupProperty.java`.
 In this new class, system properties are instances of the newly introduced `HazelcastProperty` object.
 You can access the names of these properties by calling `getName()` method of `HazelcastProperty`.

+- **Removal of WanNoDelayReplication**: `WanNoDelayReplication` implementation of Hazelcast's WAN Replication has been removed starting with 3.7 release.
+You can still achieve this behavior by setting the batch size to `1` while configuring the WanBatchReplication.
+Please refer to the [Defining WAN Replication section](http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#defining-wan-replication) for more information.

+- **Introducing <wan-publisher> element**: Starting with 3.8, the configuration element `<target-cluster>` is replaced with the element `<wan-publisher>` in WAN replication configuration.